Anne-Lie-Back/webdesign4school/README.md

 # webdesign4school
-A project for my course in grahpic design for web.
+A project for my course in graphic design for web.

 Assignment:
 Sketch -> wireframes -> mockup -> html with css